-2021 2020
+2022 202

-egulatory Deferral Debit Balances
+gulatory Deferral Debit Balances

-Deferred income tax asset m 147 116
+Retail settlement variance accounts (RSVA's) ^a 193 84

-Retail settlement variance accounts (RSVA's) a 84 59
+Deferred income tax asset ^b 187 147

-Lost revenues adjustment mechanism variance account (LRAMVA) b 25 25
+Lost revenues adjustment mechanism variance account (LRAMVA) ^c 26 25

-Large commercial interval meter recovery d 14 10
+Large commercial interval meter recovery ^d 15 14

-OEB cost assessments deferral g 7 6
+OEB cost assessments deferrale 9 7

-Collection of account lost revenue k 6 3
+Collection of account lost revenue ^f 8 6

-Re-measurements of post-employment benefits f 4 6
+Renewable generation capital and operating cost deferralg 4 4

-Renewable generation capital and operating cost deferral c 4 3
+Re-measurements of post-employment benefitsh 4

-Other e 2 3
+Other i 3 2

-293 231
+445 293

-egulatory Deferral Credit Balances
+gulatory Deferral Credit Balances

-PILs and tax variance I 22 15
+Retail settlement variance accounts (RSVA's) ^a 31 15

-Retail settlement variance accounts (RSVA's) a 15 26
+PILs and tax variance ^j 29 22

-Capitalization policy h 9 5
+Capitalization policy ^k 14 g

-Pole rental variance account i 8 6
+Pole rental variance account 10 8

-Net refund of regulatory balances - 2
+Re-measurements of post-employment benefitsh 9

-Other h,i 2 2
+Other ^{m,n} 2 2

-56 56
+95 56

 - (a) The most significant regulatory activities included in the regulatory adjustments are: retail settlement variances; the difference between the cost of the electricity commodity and the sales revenue at the OEB allowed rates.
 Specifically, these amounts include variances between the amounts charged by Hydro One and the IESO for the operation of the electricity markets and grid, as well as various wholesale market settlement charges and transmission charges as compared to the amount billed to consumers based on the OEB-approved rates.
-Under regulatory accounting, Alectra Utilities would have adjusted net income for net changes in regulatory movement on Consolidated Statement of Income for these variances with corresponding assets or liabilities.
-Under IFRS, Alectra Utilities recognizes these differences in future periods as an increase or decrease to distribution revenue, when these differences are settled with customers. - (b) The OEB approved a variance account to record revenues associated with the delivery of CDM programs.
+Under regulatory accounting, Alectra Utilities would have adjusted energy sales or purchases for these variances with corresponding assets or liabilities.
+Under IFRS, Alectra Utilities recognizes these differences in future periods as an increase or decrease to distribution revenue, when these differences are settled with customers. - (b) Deferred income taxes are presented as regulatory liabilities or assets and are not expensed through the Consolidated Statement of Income and Comprehensive Income as is the case under IFRS. - (c) The OEB approved a variance account to record revenues associated with the delivery of Conservation Demand Management ("CDM") programs.
 The variance account tracks the difference between the results of actual, verified impacts of CDM activities and the level of CDM program activities included in a distributor's load forecast.
-Under IFRS, Alectra Utilities recognizes this difference in future periods as an increase or decrease to distribution revenue, when this difference is settled with customers.
+Alectra Utilities may recover or refund this revenue through future distribution rates.

-Notes to the Consolidated Financial Statements (in millions of Canadian dollars) for the years ended December 31, 2021 and 2020
+Notes to the Consolidated Financial Statements (in millions of Canadian dollars) for the years ended December 31, 2022 and 2021